 What will happen when I ask for early help?

-Initially you'll have a conversation with your trusted person, and discuss the problems that you're facing, and they'll explore the help and support you think you may need.
-To capture this information, they might suggest completing an early help assessment.
+Initially you'll have a conversation with your trusted person to discuss the concerns you have.
+They'll explore the help and support you think you may need.
+They might provide you with some information or signpost you to another service that can help, or they may also suggest completing an an early help assessment which captures some of your family’s worries and concerns.

 This assessment will capture what's going well, what you're finding difficult and the support you feel that you need as a family to improve things.
 This will help us plan the next stage, where we'll create together a family action plan.
 We'll work out together who you feel will be the best people, including practitioners from early help partner agencies, to support you.
 It's useful for everyone to come together to have a 'Team around The Family' meeting.
 During these meetings, we'll agree who the most appropriate person is to lead the action plan, and they'll be known as your 'lead professional'.